jackcook/statistician/README.md

 install.package("e1071")
 ```

-After that, you should be able to run Statistician from the command line and
+After that, you should be able to run `main.r` from the command line and follow
-follow its prompts without issue.
+its prompts without issue.

 ## License